Now compatible with E-Prime 3.0.

 - Start and stop trials contingent on eye gaze, fixation, or eye movement criterion

-- Code library to allow additional run time processing of data
+- Script library to allow additional runtime processing of data

 - Calibrate inside or outside of E-Prime

 - Three types of calibration inside of E-Prime (regular, manual, infant)

 - Allows the overlay of eye gaze data with your E-Prime stimuli

 - E-Prime Extensions for Tobii Pro 3.1 requires E-Prime 3.0

 - Tobii Pro eye tracker (e.g., Spectrum, X3-120, X2-60)

 If you are an E-Prime 2.0 user, you will require E-Prime Extensions for Tobii 2.0.

 Is it possible to use one computer for Tobii Pro and E-Prime Extensions for Tobii Pro?